BruceOnyango/DICL/content/collections/pages/products.md

         identifier: DREDGINGANDMARINEENGINEERING
         card_size: 'width: 17rem;'
         image: pic_8.jpg
-        title: 'DREDGING AND MARINE ENGINEERING'
+        title: 'DREDGING AND  ENGINEERING WORKS'
         description: |-
           We have undertaken dredging works in remote locations in Africa including marine engineering works (Groin construction, Stoppage of sedimentation etc) .
 We have specialized
                                                       Equipments and qualified/ capable workforce for undertaking such works.</p>